liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/02-prerequisites.markdown

 [the Liferay Marketplace documentation](/docs/7-2/user/-/knowledge_base/u/using-the-liferay-marketplace).

 | **Note:** The Liferay Sync Security module that Sync requires is included and
-| enabled by default in @product@.
+| enabled by default in @sharepoint@.
 You can verify this by ensuring that the
 | `SYNC_DEFAULT` and `SYNC_TOKEN` entries are enabled in *Control Panel* &rarr;
 | *Configuration* &rarr; *Service Access Policy*.